strata-org/Strata-Generators/docs/ops-consistent-polymorphic-gap.md

   Strata omits, so we prove it ourselves — but only in the narrow *ground-instance* regime.

-The sharper link is that **groundness is precisely what dodges issue 06's failure mode**:
+The sharper link is that **groundness is precisely what dodges the quantifier-body bug's failure mode**:

-- Issue 06's failure is *triggered* by a non-ground, unsolved metavariable (`$__ty0`) that the rigid checker mishandles.
+- The quantifier-body bug's failure is *triggered* by a non-ground, unsolved metavariable (`$__ty0`) that the rigid checker mishandles.
 - `unify_ground_instance` *requires* the target `A` to be ground (`A.freeVars = []`), and that hypothesis is what rules the unsolved-metavariable